 - If the phone is not on, switch it on.
 Check for adequate signal strength.
-Some networks may require that a valid SIM card is properly inserted in the phone. - 2.
-Press r as many times as needed (e.g. to exit a call, to exit a menu, etc.) to clear the display and ready the phone for calls. - 3.
-Key in the emergency number for your present location (e.g. 112, 911 or other official emergency number).
+Disconnect the connectivity cable, if attached. - Some networks may require that a valid SIM card is properly inserted in the phone. - Press as many times as needed (e.g. to exit a call, to exit a menu, etc.) to clear the display and ready the phone for calls. - Key in the emergency number for your present location (e.g. 112 or other official emergency number).
 Emergency numbers vary by location. - 4.
-Press the 🔨 key
+Press the \to key